• Home

 Can Cornstarch be Substituted for Coconut Flour?

-The quick answer to that is yes.
+The quick answer is yes.
 This flour is a carbohydrate extracted from the endosperm of corn.
 Cornstarch is used in a multitude of ways but is typically known as a thickening agent for desserts and savory dishes.

 Of course, you would have to be mindful of ratios and the recipes you're choosing to substitute the flour in.
 The measurable is usually 2 cups of cornstarch for every 1 cup of flour.